The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Applications of Fermat's principle on a relativistic curved mirror

 The first two terms of the relation~(\ref{Taylor-expansion-2}) obtained from Eq.~(\ref{Fermat-moving}) give

 Since $\bar{l}(h)$, like $l(h)$, is an even function of $h$, and using the paraxial ray approximation~(\ref{paraxial-condition}), Eqs~(\ref{Taylor-1-moving}) and (\ref{Taylor-2-moving}) lead to

-Comparing Eqs.~(\ref{Taylor-3-static}) and (\ref{Taylor-3-moving}), it is clear that the lateral magnification formula is preserved, i.e. the magnification rule appears the same in either static or relativistic cases.
-The Gaussian formula, however, suffers a modification on the focal length of the mirror, i.e.
+Comparing Eqs.~(\ref{Taylor-3-static}) and (\ref{Taylor-3-moving}), it is clear that the lateral magnification formula is preserved, i.e. the magnification rule appears the same in either static or relativistic case.
+This is due to the fact that any length in the direction perpendicular to the direction of the motion does not suffer Lorentz contraction.
+The Gaussian formula, however, suffers a modification of the focal length of the mirror, i.e.

 based on comparison between Eqs.~(\ref{Taylor-4-static}) and (\ref{Taylor-4-moving}).
-Hence, the focal length of the relativistic mirror is Lorentz contracted according to the rest observer.
+Hence, the focal length of the relativistic mirror is Lorentz contracted for the rest observer.
 Inserting Eq.~(\ref{focal-conic-static}) into Eq.~(\ref{focal-moving}), we obtain the focal length of the relativistic curved mirror with the shape of a conic section as

 Due to the quadratic term of the speed $v$ in $\gamma$, the Gaussian formula~(\ref{Taylor-4-moving}) and the focal length~(\ref{focal-moving}) are independent of the direction of movement.